Audu Idris Umar

-Abdullahi Idris Umar is a former Senator that represent Gombe Central constituency of Gombe State, Nigeria.
+Abdullahi Idris Umar (born 28 December 1959) is a former Senator that represent Gombe Central constituency of Gombe State, Nigeria.
 He assumed office on the 29 May 2007 under the People Democratic Party (PDP).

 Early life and education

 Umar was born on 28 December 1959.
 He received his Bachelor of Laws (LL.B Hon.)
 Degree.
 He went to Nigerian Law School, Victoria Island, Lagos.
 He was appointed State Counsel to the Ministry Of Justice, Bauchi.